 It is a learning community, run by a team who have proved their worth by maintaining their own outstanding outcomes for the 2,200 students at Tollbar Academy, while mentoring six further Academies, Primary and Secondary, and taking two of these from 'Special Measures' and 'Requires Improvement' to 'Good' in a short space of time.

-Such is their success, that Tollbar Academy has not only been rated 'Outstanding' on three consecutive occasions by Ofsted over a period of nine years, but it is also designated as one of the UK's high-performing schools.
+Such is their success, that Tollbar Academy has not only been rated 'Outstanding' on three consecutive occasions by Ofsted, but it is also designated as one of the UK's high-performing schools.

 About the accredited body